top of page

 Recently on CBS Sunday Morning Pete Townshend, from British rock band The Who, discussed his new broadway show adaptation from the album "Tommy."
 Pete primarily wrote the lyrics for this album.
 The story is heavy, intense, and full of traumatic material.

 The synopsis of the album is about a boy who witnessed his father kill his mother's lover.
-His parent's convince him that he didn't see the murder.
+His parents convince him that he didn't see the murder.
 Tommy becomes deaf, dumb, and blind to the external world.
 He lives mostly in a dissociated stated and turns to the safety of his imagination.
 In search for help, his parents take him to a doctor for "a quick cure" whose wife "the Acid Queen" offers Tommy LSD.
-Tommy parents leave him with extended family members who sexually abuse him.
+Tommy's parents leave him with extended family members who sexually abuse him.
 Later in life, he sees another doctor that tells him his ails are psychosomatic and is told to "look in the mirror."
 Tommy obsessively stares at himself in the mirror until his mother breaks it in frustration.
 This "breaking of the mirror" removes Tommy's mental block and revives his senses.
 The story continues through narratives exploring spiritual enlightenment, leadership, utopia, community and betrayal.

 In his mid-sixties, Pete Townshend performed the complete "Tommy" album with The Who at Royal Albert Hall.
 While singing "Acid Queen" on stage, a flood of memories emerged from his unconscious, causing a panic attack.
 He remembered for the first time that he was abused by his mentally ill grandmother between ages 4 & 6 years old.